Skip to main content

 When two plugins both gate field access, the order shapes a real tradeoff.
 Auth vs. complexity is the canonical example:

-• plugins: [authAppPlugin, complexityAppPlugin] — auth runs first.
-Unauthenticated requests bounce immediately, and complexity is never computed for them.
+• plugins: [authAppPlugin, complexityAppPlugin] (recommended).
+Auth runs first; unauthenticated requests bounce before complexity runs.
 This avoids leaking schema shape through complexity errors and matches how most large GraphQL APIs (GitHub, Shopify, GitLab) behave.
-Recommended default.

-• plugins: [complexityAppPlugin, authAppPlugin] — complexity runs first.
-Over-budget queries are rejected before auth's loadScopes(ctx) runs, which saves I/O on expensive-but-doomed queries.
-The trade is that unauthenticated callers can probe complexity errors to learn about your schema.
+• plugins: [complexityAppPlugin, authAppPlugin].
+Complexity runs first; over-budget queries are rejected before auth's scope loaders run.
+Saves I/O on expensive-but-doomed queries, but unauthenticated callers can probe complexity errors to learn about your schema.